-... if you agree to buy six additional albums within one year from The RCA VICTOR Popular Album Club music from
+... if you agree to buy six additional albums within one year from The RCA VICTOR Popular Album Club

-THIS exciting new plan offers you the finest stereo or hi-fi music being recorded today-for a year).
-One will be singled out as far less money than you would normally pay.
-It helps build your record library carefully, completely.
+THIS exciting new plan offers music being recorded today-for a year).
+One will be singled out as far less money than you would nor the album of the month.
+If you mally pay.
+It helps build your rec- want it, you do nothing; it will ord library carefully, completely.

 You save up to 40% with this introductory offer alone.
-After the trial membership, if you continue, you will save about one third of the manufacturer's nationally adver-tised price through the Club's Record-Dividend Plan.
-This plan lets you choose a free regular L.P. or stereo album with every two you buy from the Club.
+After the trial membership, if you continue, you will save about one third of the manufacturer's nationally advertionally advertised price-usually tised price through the Club's \$3.98, at times \$4.98; for stereo Record-Dividend Plan.
+This plan albums you will pay the nationally lets you choose a free regular L.P. or stereo album with every two you buy from the Club.